vert-x/vert-x.github.io/docs_md/mods_manual.md

 ## Publishing to Maven repositories

-Many JVM developers will already be familiar with working with Nexus repositories and Maven Central and Vert.x modules can be effortlessly published there when using the [Gradle template project](gradle_dev.html) or a project created by the Vert.x [Maven Archetype](maven_dev.html).
+Many JVM developers will already be familiar with working with Nexus repositories and Maven Central.
+Vert.x modules can be effortlessly published there when using the [Gradle template project](gradle_dev.html) or a project created by the Vert.x [Maven Archetype](maven_dev.html).

 For Maven projects this is accomplished by executing `mvn deploy` as is normal for any Maven project.